 Roofstock’s convenient buying process

-Roofstock is not exclusively a turnkey company, but its online marketplace does include a section of turnkey properties.
+Roofstock is not a turnkey company, but its online marketplace does offer a decent amount of due diligence.

-Take a look at this turnkey property that I found today on the site:
+Take a look at this property that I found on the site recently:

 Buying rental properties on Roofstock is that easy.
 The team will guide you from start to finish, including recommending lenders, insurance providers, and property management companies — all of whom have been vetted by Roofstock.

 I’ve personally gone through this process three times with Roofstock and can speak to the ease of transaction for each.
 (Find out what it’s like to buy three investment properties in one day in my Roofstock review.)

 Are you ready to buy a turnkey property?